What is Psychology?

 - medicine & health sciences

 - and more!

-Furthermore, clinical psychology concerns itself with psychotherapy and the treatment of psychological disorders.
-Psychology is distinct from psychiatry which is a field of medicine concerned primarily with mental illness.
+Furthermore, clinical and counseling psychology are concerned with the diagnosis and treatment (psychotherapy) of psychological disorders as well as research concerning those disorders.
+Psychology is distinct from psychiatry which is a field of medicine concerned primarily with treatment of psychological disorder.
 Here is a list of some specialty areas of psychology.

 Psychology is an excellent skills-based major for any career.
 Traditional careers in psychology usually require some graduate level training (Master's or Doctoral degree) and include clinical work (psychotherapy, clinical social work, counseling, school psychology, psychological assessment/testing, etc.) and experimental work (academic, social, and industry research) among others.
 Bachelor's degrees in psychology prepare students well for graduate programs in education and law and careers in many areas: management, advertising, human resources, psychological testing, and some types of social work/social services work, among others.